kovart/sticksy/README.md

   </a>
 </p>

-Sticksy is a library for making cool things like fixed widgets.
+Sticksy is a zero-dependency library for making cool things like fixed widgets.
 It makes an element and its lower siblings sticky.

 > Sticksy **is not** a `position: sticky` polyfill.
 Sticksy **_affects_** on the sibling elements.